-Take Silly Christmas Portraits
+Take Silly Christmas Photos

 One thing kids love to do is be silly.
-Let them go wild taking silly christmas pictures for an hour or so.
+Let them go wild taking silly christmas photos for an hour or so.
 Experiment with different props and backgrounds to provide a good variety for them to choose from.
 You can even use some of the pictures taken for holiday cards.
 Which brings us to the next idea…

 Assemble Holiday Cards